-The English lesson centered on various modes of persuasion called Ethos, Pathos and Logos.
+The English lesson given by Amanda Harder centered on various modes of persuasion called Ethos, Pathos and Logos.
 These modes of persuasion are also known as the ‘three artistic’ proofs of persuasion as termed by the Greek philosopher, Aristotle.

 Ethos speaks to the character of the speaker, Pathos represents the emotional impact of the speaker on an audience and Logos represents the logic or content of an argument.